dubaua/createObservable/README.md

 reactive.value = 42; // onChange fired (42, 35)
 ```

-Also you can add new callbacks:
+Further you can add new callbacks, they all will be fired on value change.

 ```js
 function anotherCallback(value, prevValue) {